 We can also use the passive to be less personal, and distance ourselves from the action.
 This can sometimes be used to avoid blaming someone.

-Urgent meetings are a bit stressful but neccessary in order to come up with a good solution.
+Urgent meeting is a bit stressful but it is need in order to come with a good solution.

 The files weren't sent out in time.

 To use the passive with reporting verbs, an empty subject "it" is used.